SAP-samples/cloud-sf-extension-cap-sample/README.md

 ![solution diagram](./documentation/images/SolutionDiagram.png)

-The Run Smooth application is developed using [SAP Cloud Application programming Model (CAP)](https://cap.cloud.sap/docs/) and runs on the SAP Cloud Platform, Cloud Foundry Environment.
+The Run Smooth application is developed using [SAP Cloud Application programming Model (CAP)](https://cap.cloud.sap/docs/) and runs on the SAP Business Technology Platform, Cloud Foundry Environment.
 It consumes platform services like Enterprise Messaging, SAP HANA and Destination.
 The events generated in SuccessFactors are inserted into the Enterprise messaging queue.
 The application running in Cloud Foundry polls the queue for these messages and inserts them into the HANA database.
 The run smooth application also makes calls to SF OData APIs to get SF data.

 > Note: SAP fiori elements floorplans for OData V4 is in Lab preview and would be GA later this year.